-Identity is now the new perimeter has created new risks and has changed the security model.
+Identity is now the new perimeter and it’s created new risks.
 Things have changed quickly which can be stressful and complicated creating complexities.
 IT cloud and governance teams need to assess if you’re meeting this new demand and preventing risk.

-This Principle of Least Privilege webinar covers these five areas to help with your cloud data and identity governance strategy:
+This Principle of Least Privilege webinar covers these five areas to help with your least privilege compliance:

 • Analyze how users access data